Scroll into the helix

 When hyperfocus locks, output is extraordinary.
 27 live properties: auth gates, Stripe integrations, GA4 cross-domain, staff portals, email flywheel.
 Built in 48–72 hour windows.
 Not a trick — a state I can enter and use deliberately.

-→ The same infrastructure that operates ZODIAC Bar & Club
+→ The same infrastructure that operates an LGBTQIA+ venue

 Autism